 Am I feeling palpitations or arrhythmia?

 The two can feel very similar.
 If from time to time you feel your heart skip a beat or two, like during a strenuous workout, after you’ve had too much caffeine or during strong emotions, you can likely chalk it up to palpitations.
-To help reduce their frequency or prevent them completely, consider one or more of the following: drink one less cup of coffee in the morning, cut back on your evening cocktails, make sure to stay hydrated, monitor the intensity of your workouts, or find time for some relaxation and meditation into your hectic day.
+To help reduce their frequency or prevent them completely, consider one or more of the following: lower your intake of caffeine (drink one less cup of coffee in the morning), cut back on your evening cocktails, make sure to stay hydrated, monitor the intensity of your workouts, or find time for some relaxation and meditation into your hectic day.

 When to seek care

-If you are having palpitations frequently or you’re finding that the they last a long time, you should speak with a physician.
-They will run a few tests to better understand your heart’s health and get ahead of any conditions before they worsen.
+If you are having palpitations frequently or you’re finding that the they last a long time, you should speak with a physician or seek medical attention.
+They will run a few tests to better understand your heart’s health, evaluate risk factors for heart disease and get ahead of any conditions before they worsen.

 If you experience palpitations with other heart symptoms, such as chest pain, unusual sweating, shortness of breath or tightness in your chest, loss of consciousness or dizziness, don’t delay.
 Call 911 or go to an emergency room near you to be evaluated.